 Due to limited capacity and seats being allocated on a first come, first served basis, audiences are encouraged to arrive promptly to avoid disappointment.

 The Only Path to Tomorrow is a symposium convened by Zach Blas.
-Artists and scholars Ramon Amaro, Erika Balsom, Matthew Fuller, Elena Gorfinkel, Lawrence Lek, Ana Teixeira Pinto and Susanne Sachsse will discuss themes of the exhibition in relation to their own research, ranging from smart drug trends to contemporary manifestations of Ayn Rand’s philosophy of objectivism; from futures of artificial intelligence to transparent architecture in Silicon Valley; from modes of minoritarian techo-resistance to aesthetic strategies in queer cinema.
+Artists and scholars Ramon Amaro, Erika Balsom, Matthew Fuller, Elena Gorfinkel, Lawrence Lek and Ana Teixeira Pinto will discuss themes of the exhibition in relation to their own research, ranging from smart drug trends to contemporary manifestations of Ayn Rand’s philosophy of objectivism; from futures of artificial intelligence to transparent architecture in Silicon Valley; from modes of minoritarian techo-resistance to aesthetic strategies in queer cinema.
 Nootropics will be served.

 Ramon Amaro is a Lecturer in the Department of Visual Cultures at Goldsmiths, University of London.
 His research interests include philosophy, machine learning, pathology and black study.
 He is also Research Fellow in Digital Culture at Het Nieuwe Instituut in Rotterdam.
 Ramon is completing his PhD in Philosophy at Goldsmiths, while holding a Masters degree in Sociological Research from the University of Essex and a BSe in Mechanical Engineering from the University of Michigan, Ann Arbor.
 Along with being a former Assistant Editor for the SAGE open access journal Big Data & Society, Ramon was a quality design engineer for General Motors and programmes manager for the American Society of Mechanical Engineers (ASME).